matijapiskorec/archlinux-usb/firefox.md

 Sometimes hardware acceleration can cause strange horizontal streaks when scrolling.
 To disable it go to `Preferences` and then uncheck first `Use recommended performance settings` and then `Use hardware acceleration when available`.

+## Setting as the default browser

+You can set Firefox as the default browser from within the Preferences.
+It should work for Syncthing and Jupyter at least.